RedstoneWizard08/RecipeDumper/README.md

 Outputs will be in `[game directory]/dumps/`.

-## Notes:
+## Notes

-If the Modrinth link doesn't work, that just means the project isn't approved yet.
+If the Modrinth link doesn't work, that just means the project is still under review.